-Here you will find links to my marine policy-related research.
+Here you will find links to some of the Plankton and Policy Team’s marine policy-related research.
 This section will always be expanding!

 How well do ecosystem indicators communicate the effects of anthropogenic eutrophication?
 We often use indicators to talk about eutrophication.
 But does indicator interpretation depend on sea-specific knowledge of ecosystem characteristics?
 Can a single indicator be employed to adequately compare eutrophication state between European seas?